 Mundelein College was founded in the same year that the stock market crashed.
 In 1929, while the American economy was crumbling, Mundelein College and its unique home, the Mundelein skyscraper, was rising.
-It took an indomitable person to see that it was done, and the college’s co-founder, Sister Justicia Coffey, BVM, was just such an individual.
-Sister Justicia had a vision which included a superior Catholic education for young modern urban women.
-The skyscraper was the setting for that vision, but Sister Justicia knew that an excellent education required exceptional teachers.
-Sister Justicia approached the construction of both the building and the faculty with equal vigor and procured whatever either task demanded.
+It took an indomitable person to see that it was done, and the college’s co-founder, Sister Justitia Coffey, BVM, was just such an individual.
+Sister Justitia had a vision which included a superior Catholic education for young modern urban women.
+The skyscraper was the setting for that vision, but Sister Justitia knew that an excellent education required exceptional teachers.
+Sister Justitia approached the construction of both the building and the faculty with equal vigor and procured whatever either task demanded.
 While blueprints and the careful inspection of steel beams were imperative for the building, the teachers required a rapid accumulation of graduate degrees and for the elevation of their spirits, Prince, a tri-color collie.

 This summer, my colleague, Nathan Ellstrand and I have been building “Voices from Mundelein,” a web media portal which highlights the staff, alumnae, and faculty of Mundelein College.
 It includes oral histories which feature the earliest years of Mundelein College.
-In her rich oral history, long-time Mundelein faculty member, Sister Irma Corcoran reflects fondly on memories as wide ranging as Sister Justicia Coffey’s unique style of leadership and the college’s pet collie, Prince.
+In her rich oral history, long-time Mundelein faculty member, Sister Irma Corcoran reflects fondly on memories as wide ranging as Sister Justitia Coffey’s unique style of leadership and the college’s pet collie, Prince.

 In her 1997 audio interview, Sister Irma Corcoran, BVM, claims that she was a member of the college community for the entirety of Mundelein’s sixty-one year existence.
 Sister Irma arrived as a faculty candidate in 1929 when the skyscraper was dedicated and left in 1991 when Mundelein affiliated with Loyola University Chicago.
-She recalls that Sister Justicia created a significant portion of her coterie of faculty members by gathering young novitiates of the Sisters of Charity of the Blessed Virgin Mary (BVM) who had completed college degrees, a rare commodity indeed.
+She recalls that Sister Justitia created a significant portion of her coterie of faculty members by gathering young novitiates of the Sisters of Charity of the Blessed Virgin Mary (BVM) who had completed college degrees, a rare commodity indeed.
 She then sent them to distinguished universities to complete their graduate studies with an injunction to return to Mundelein and disseminate their new-found knowledge.
 Sister Irma was one of those novitiates.
 She was sent to Columbia University to study English, one of the few women, and the only sister in the student body.
 Ultimately Sister Irma returned, taught, and became a renowned Milton scholar.

 When Sister Irma first arrived, the skyscraper was not yet completed and she and her fellow graduate school headed novitiates were quartered in what she calls “the little green house” next door.
 As did all of the founding faculty members, Sister Irma wore many hats and in addition to teaching, she served as a general porteress for the college.
 She brokered purchases from coal to eggs and dealt with contractors, visiting clergy, and what she calls insistent BELLS.
 She especially remembers her fellow porter of the canine variety, Prince.
 Sister Irma reports that the black and white collie pup had a bark that “would intimidate an army.”
 Prince took his responsibilities seriously, and guarded the little green house assiduously.
 One time, Sister Irma recalls, he barked “terribly” and she went to the front door and found the postman pinned to the porch railing with his heels in the air.